 The Pixie is not a power-hungry espresso machine when compared to its competition.
 Which is great for both the environment and your bank balance:

-All of the lights are LED lights.
+All of the lights are LED.
 And, if you leave the machine inactive for just 9 minutes, it has an automatic shutoff.
-Great for when you have a million things to remember in the morning – turning off your machine doesn’t have to be one of them.
+With the high price of energy these days, little things like this matter.

 3. Compact Espresso Maker